myparcelnl/woocommerce/readme.txt

 - View the status of the shipment in the order details page
 - Add Track & Trace link to the order confirmation email

-A MyParcel API account is required for this plugin!
-You can create this in your account or contact MyParcel at info@myparcel.nl
+An API-key is required for this plugin!
+You can create this in your backoffice account.

 == Installation ==